SAP-archive/teched2020-DEV164/exercises/ex7/README.md

     <content>
 ````

-3. Switch the browser tab to the application preview and perform a refresh to see how the UI5 application changed its user interface.
-Click on the menu button in upper right corner.
+3. Switch the browser tab to the application preview and refresh the page to see how the user interface of your application changes.
+Click the menu button in upper right corner.
 <br>![](images/07_03_0010.png)

-## Exercise 7.4 - Implement the Filter Customer Logic
+## Exercise 7.4 - Implement the 'Filter Customer' Logic

-The Dialog contains an input field where the user can search for the customer name.
+The Dialog contains an input field where the user can search for a customer name.
-Now, its on you to implement this logic.
+For this, you need to implement the filter logic.

 1. Open `SensorManager/webapp/controller/Sensors.controller.js`.

-2. Add the `onCustomerSelectChange` function with following content.
+2. Add an `onCustomerSelectChange` function with the following content:

 ***SensorManager/webapp/controller/Sensors.controller.js***